Colorado Ethics Exam Requirements

 You must complete and pass the Professional Ethics: The AICPA’s Comprehensive Course (PE) prior to receiving your Colorado CPA certificate.
 The course explains the AICPA Code of Professional Conduct and covers the basic tenets of ethical and professional conduct.

 The course is worth 8 hours of CPE credit and fulfills the Colorado State Board of Accountancy’s ethics requirement for licensure.
 You must pass this course with a score of 90 percent or higher to qualify.
 It is not necessary to take the AICPA Ethics Exam until you are prepared to apply for the Colorado CPA license.

-The Colorado Society of CPAs (COCPA) offers additional information here and directs candidates to both the AICPA Online Version as well as the Text Version of the course.
-If you sign up for the Ethics Exam and purchase the review materials on the AICPA website, make sure to order the package #155903 and not #155703.
-You want the package Professional Ethics: The AICPA’s Comprehensive Course On-Demand (For Licensure).
+The Colorado Society of CPAs (COCPA) offers additional information here and directs candidates to the AICPA's website from where the course can be purchased.
+If you sign up for the Ethics Exam and purchase the review materials on the AICPA website, make sure to order Professional Ethics: The AICPA’s Comprehensive Course On-Demand (For Licensure).
 Be careful to get the one for “licensure” and not one strictly for CPE.

 Candidates may send an email to the Colorado Society at email@example.com for more information.
 Applicants also may telephone COCPA at (303) 773-2877 or (800) 523-9082.

 The Colorado State Board of Accountancy can also provide information.
 The board’s telephone number is (303) 894-7800 and the email address is firstname.lastname@example.org